Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Experiments

+In Table \ref{Table6} and Table \ref{Table7}, our method achieves lower performance than previous best method when the question types are \emph{How} and \emph{Where}.
+It can be seen from Table \ref{Table6} and Table \ref{Table7} that the number of \emph{How} and \emph{Where} samples are much smaller than that of the other question types.
+Due to the existence of data bias in these two datasets, the model tends to learn spurious correlation from other question types.
+This may lead to the performance degradation when testing on these two question types.
+Nonetheless, we can still obtain promising performance for question type \emph{When}, which also has limited samples.
+This validates that our CMCIR indeed mitigate the spurious correlations for most of the question types including \emph{What}, \emph{Who}, and \emph{When}.

 The experimental results in Table \ref{Table5}-\ref{Table7} show that our CMCIR outperforms state-of-the-art methods on three large-scale benchmark event-level datasets.
-This validates that our CMCIR method can generalize well across different event-level datasets including urban traffic and real-world scenes.
-Our CMCIR achieves more promising performance than the existing relational reasoning methods like HGA, QueST, GMIN, Bridge2Answer, QESAL, ASTG, PGAT, HAIR and CASSG, which validates that our CMCIR has good potential to model multi-level interaction and causal relations between the language and spatial-temporal structure of videos.
-The main reasons for good generalization across different datasets is that our CMCIR can mitigate both the visual and linguistic biases by our front-door and back-door causal intervention modules.
+This validates that our CMCIR generalizes well across different event-level datasets, including urban traffic and real-world scenes.
+Our CMCIR achieves more promising performance than existing relational reasoning methods like HGA, QueST, GMIN, Bridge2Answer, QESAL, ASTG, PGAT, HAIR and CASSG, which validates that our CMCIR has good potential to model multi-level interaction and causal relations between the language and spatial-temporal structure of videos.
+The main reason for good generalization across different datasets is that our CMCIR can mitigate both the visual and linguistic biases through front-door and back-door causal intervention modules.
 Due to the strong multi-modal relational reasoning ability of the CMCIR, we can disentangle the spurious correlations within visual-linguistic modality and achieve robust spatial-temporal relational reasoning.

+Comparing the average improvement across different datasets, we notice that CMCIR achieves the best improvement on SUTD-TrafficQA (+1.53\%), MSVD-QA (+4.7\%) while relatively moderate gains on TGIF-QA (+0.3\%$\thicksim$0.9\%) and MSRVTT-QA (+1.3\%).
+The reason for such discrepancy is that SUTD-TrafficQA and MSVD-QA are relatively small in size, which constrains the reasoning ability of the backbone models by limiting their exposure to training instances.
+As a comparison, SUTD-TrafficQA is four times smaller than MSRVTT-QA in terms of QA pairs (60K vs 243K), while MSVD-QA is five times smaller than MSRVTT-QA in terms of QA pairs (43K vs 243K).
+However, such deficiency caters to the focal point of our CMCIR, which develops better in a less generalized situation, thus leading to more preferable growth on MSVD-QA.
+This validates that our causality-aware visual-linguistic representation has good generalization ability.